 After step 22, the client has verified that its blobbers are in sync.
 In steps 23-24, the client notifies the blobbers to release the locks.
 The blobbers may now delete the old data safely.

 Blobbers and their delegates receive rewards for reads immediately.
 However, writes are paid through challenges where the blobber must prove that they are storing the data that they are paid to store.
 However, token rewards for writes are instead transferred to a challenge pool.
 Tokens in this pool are not made immediately available to the blobber or its delegates, but they may receive those rewards after passing a challenge proving that they are storing the data that they claim.

-3. Finally, in the judgment phase, the validators share their results.
-For a more detailed discussion on the challenge protocol, see figure above.
+- Finally, in the judgment phase, the validators share their results.

 A client can change the size or expiration of an allocation.
-If extending the allocation (by increasing either of these values), the client must negotiate new terms.
-However, if reducing both of these values, the client may continue to use the existing terms of the allocation.
+If extending the allocation (by increasing either of these values), the client must negotiate new terms. .
+If a client reduces the size of the allocation, they may continue to use the existing terms of the allocation

 For a client to extend their allocation, they must have sufficient tokens in their write pool and the blobbers must have sufficient storage capacity.
 Otherwise the operation will fail.

 The client will continue to pay the original rate for their first allocation, but will pay the new rate for the extended period.